-7.1 For emergency support after hours, students are advised to ring the staff member nominated for Melbourne or Sydney campus nominated for the particular year.
+7.1 For emergency support after hours, students are advised to ring the campus staff member nominated for the particular year.
 This is updated for each year with their contact details available in the Student Handbook.

 8 Critical Incidents

 Whitehouse deals with critical incidents via a separate policy and procedure that cover the action/s taken in such an event, the required follow-up to the incident, the recording of the incident and its resolution.